alyxwithay/alyxwithay.github.io/_posts/2014-11-21-Results-Section-Tables-and-Figures.md

 -use random forest for delay data alone to see what features stand out
 	- how do these OTUs differ from the model built based on the original data set?
 		- *12/17/14 OTU11 has most influence, followed by 1, 5, 23, 21, 3, 6, 39 before dropping off in %IncMSE.
 I'm curious to see what inclusion of OTU11 (Ecoli) will have on the effect of the model.*
+- Make figure! for modeling results, actual vs predicted, line? with error lines?
+	- *1/29/15*
+- try eliminating 283 from 5 model because is low in abundance, then see how performs
+	- *1/29/15*

 #Supplemental Figure 1